ceph/ceph/doc/radosgw/notifications.rst

    specified CA will be used to authenticate the broker.
 The default CA will not be used.
  - amqp-exchange: The exchanges must exist and must be able to route messages based on topics.
 This parameter is mandatory.
-Different topics that point to the same endpoint must use the same exchange.
  - amqp-ack-level: No end2end acking is required.
 Messages may persist in the broker before being delivered to their final destinations.
 Three ack methods
    exist: